MaroofTechSorcerer/Ai-PDF-Interpreter/README.md

 ---

-> 🛠️ Built with ❤️ using Python, FastAPI, React, TailwindCSS, and MongoDB.
+> 🛠️ Built with ❤️ using Python, FastAPI, React, TailwindCSS.